Jobs at Curtin Singapore

 Director of Research

-1. Role Summary:
+1. Role summary:

 Reporting to the PVC and President of Curtin Singapore, the Director of Research is a leadership role within Curtin Singapore with responsibility for leading, guiding and supporting the implementation of Curtin Singapore research strategy.
 The Director of Research will also provide oversight and support for Curtin Singapore research training programs, research funding KPIs and development, and research performance and quality.